radualexandrub/Study/Linux/WSL-Tutorial-and-Linux-Commands.md

 - `df -h` - show file system disk space usage
 - `lsblk` - list block devices

+Display related and other devices/drivers:
+- `lspci` - list all PCI devices (PCI buses) and drivers
+- `nvidia-smi` - provies information about NVIDIA GPUs and drivers
+- `lshw` - list all hardware information on machine (use `lshw -C display` for display/GPU related hardware information)

 <br/>

 Now, if you just close the Ubuntu Terminal, the container for Ubuntu subsystem will still run in background (you can check again by running in `wsl -l -v` in a PowerShell window).